christiantillich/syberiaReports/README.md

 # Usage

-The Syberia report list has five distinct stages
+The Syberia report list has six distinct stages.

 #### Model